Particular/docs.particular.net/samples/custom-recoverability/sample.md

 ## Fault tolerance with custom recoverability

 In the 'Server' application, open `Program.cs`.
-There is a custom policy "MyCustomRetryPolicy" where the default NServivceBus [recoverability policy](/nservicebus/recoverability/) is invoked when an "ArgumentNullException" exception is encountered and at all other times the message is not retried and sent directly to the "error" queue.
+There is a custom policy `MyCustomRetryPolicy` where the default NServivceBus [recoverability policy](/nservicebus/recoverability/) is invoked when an `ArgumentNullException` exception is encountered and at all other times the message is not retried and sent directly to the "error" queue.

 snippet: mycustomretrypolicy